Tropical Storm Kammuri (2008): Hong Kong

-The impact of Tropical Storm Kammuri was felt strongly in Hong Kong, shortly before its landfall in china, with at least 37 people being injured.
+The impact of Tropical Storm Kammuri was felt strongly in Hong Kong, shortly before its landfall in China, with at least 37 people being injured.
 The public transport service were halted or reduced and as significant cross winds affected the Hong Kong International Airport the Airport Authority had to cancel or delay over 380 flights with five others diverted to other airports.
 There were also over 40 reports of fallen trees and collapsed scaffoldings in various districts of Hong Kong.
 There was a report of a landslide in Tai Hang.
 At least 10 people had to be evacuated in Kwun Tong as the zinc roof of their hut was blown away.

 Vietnam

-When Tropical Storm Kammuri hit Vietnam at least 127 people have been confirmed as dead and 34 others are missing after Kammuri caused flash floods and landslides.
+In Vietnam, at least 127 fatalities would occur while 34 others were missing since Kammuri caused flash flooding and landslides.
 Entire towns and villages were cut off.
 Hundreds of tourists were also landlocked in Sa Pa and in Lào Cai.